2002 Macau Grand Prix: Practice and qualifying

-In the second 30-minute practice session, Jouanny set an early lap that was good enough to lead the field until Montin improved it.
-A short rain shower fell on parts of the circuit and several drivers aquaplaned on the wet surface as they returned to the pit lane.
-They waited for the circuit to sufficiently dry before venturing back onto it.
-Ide was briefly fastest before Karthikeyan and later Montin occupied first.
-Ultimately, it was Gommendy who was fastest with a lap of 2 minutes, 16.569 seconds despite a spin and lightly damaging his car's left-hand corner at Dona Maria Bend.
+Jouanny set an early lap that was good enough to lead the field until Montin improved it in the second 30-minute practice session.
+A brief rain shower fell on parts of the circuit, causing several drivers to aquaplane as they returned to the pit lane.
+They waited for the circuit to dry before returning to it.
+Ide briefly led before Karthikeyan and, later, Montin took over.
+Despite a spin and lightly damaging his car's left-hand corner at Dona Maria Bend, Gommendy was fastest with a 2:16.569 lap.
 He was followed by Kovalainen, Montin, Pla, Ide, Campaniço, Courtney (driving with a misfiring engine), Karthikeyan, Carbone and Kerr.
-Late in the session, Pla lost control of his car and made minor contact with the barrier.
+Pla lost control of his car late in the session and made minor contact with a barrier.

 The start of the second qualifying session was delayed for 35 minutes due to multiple accidents in the Guia Race of Macau's third practice session that left cement dust, oil and debris to be cleared by marshals.
 A suggestion in the paddock that second qualifying was reduced to half an hour was dispelled and the full 45 minutes were held.
-Several drivers immediately began improving their laps and Montin led with a 2 minutes, 14.995 seconds lap in the 14th minute to displace Matsuura.
+Several drivers immediately began improving their laps and Montin led with a 2:14.995 lap in the 14th minute to displace Matsuura.
 He held it to claim pole position for the first time on his fifth appearance in Macau.
 Gommendy's team adjusted his car and he joined Montin on the grid's front row in spite of him crashing into a wall on his last try at going quicker and prematurely ending the session with 1 minute and 50 seconds left.
 Matsuura was the only driver in the top 26 not to improve his lap time and car problems left him third.
 Kovalainen moved to fourth and Karthikeyan got to fifth.
 Pla was the best-starting rookie in sixth.
 Carbone was as high as fourth before coming seventh and Ide fell six places from his provisional grid slot to start eighth.
 Rounding out the top ten were Jouanny and Hiranaka.
 Behind them the rest of the field consisted of Antinucci, Doornbos, Courtney, Bremer, Kogure, Kerr, Campaniço, Pavlović, Van Der Merwe, Costa, Derlot, Yoshimoto, Kataoka, Liuzzi, Lee, Citron, Ho, Sato, Lei and Merszei.
 The session's only other disruption came as Bremer entered the outside of the Reservoir bend and lost control of his car.
 He crashed sideways into a barrier and inflicted heavy damage to his vehicle's left-hand corner and suspension.